abforce/ABTextBox/README.md

 		3.2.
 Plug-in for accept an input from user, It fires an event when inputed text matches a pattern for example RegExp
 		3.3.
 Plug-in for filter inputed text for instance only certain characters or only numbers

-It's fully open-source and is going be released user MIT license
+It's fully open-source and is going to be released user MIT license
 <b>Because of some reasons this project was on hold since October 2013</b>